Koah LaOvdim: Goals

-Koah LaOvdim is a multi-national, trans-ethnic and cross-sectional organization, unionizing workers from all sectors of Israeli society, with equality and solidarity between Jews and Arabs being one of the organization's core beliefs, and the organization have worked against racist incidents against Arab workers in Israel.
-Koah LaOvdim is also a proponent of feminism and gender equality in the workforce, and it maintains a feminist section "Koah LaOvdot".
+Koah LaOvdim is a multi-national, trans-ethnic and cross-sectional organization, unionizing workers from all sectors of Israeli society, with equality and solidarity between Jews and Arabs being one of the organization's core beliefs, it has worked to mitigate racist incidents towards Arab workers in Israel.
+Koah LaOvdim is also a proponent of feminism and gender equality in the workforce, and it maintains a feminist section called "Koah LaOvdot".